 - The dnssec-enable option has been obsoleted and no longer has any effect.
 DNSSEC responses are always enabled if signatures and other DNSSEC data are present.
 [GL #866] - The cleaning-interval option has been removed.
-[GL !1731] - The dnssec-lookaside option has been deprecated.
-The feature still works, but it is discouraged to use it.
+[GL !1731] - DNSSEC Lookaside Validation (DLV) is now obsolete.
+The dnssec-lookaside option has been marked as deprecated; when used in named.conf, it will generate a warning but will otherwise be ignored.
+All code enabling the use of lookaside validation has been removed from the validator, delv, and the DNSSEC tools.
 [GL #7]